naveenprashanth10/football-database-sql/README.md

 - Aggregated metrics

 ## 🛠 Tech Stack
-- PostgreSQL / MySQL (replace with what you used)
+- PostgreSQL
-- SQL
+- SQL (Joins, Aggregations, Grouping)
+- Relational Database Design

 ## 🚀 How to Use
 1. Run the `schema.sql` file to create the database